YCK1204/Webservice/README.md

 cgi-path opens a window with CGI functionality, appended to root_path.

 Multiple servers can be launched using different ports.
 Access through a web browser by entering localhost:port/desired_location_root in the address bar.

+The configuration for location blocks with POST and DELETE methods, as well as the cgi-path, must be explicitly defined in the code.
+Without this configuration, the functionality may not work as expected.

 Program Usage